 Due to the high popularity of social bookmarking systems, a large amount of metadata is available.
 Aggregating the metadata belonging to one user results in an user profile similar to those often used in Information Filtering.
 This paper shows how to create user profiles from tagging data.
 We present the Add-A-Tag algorithm for profile construction which takes account of the structural and temporal nature of tagging data.
 In addition, we explore ways of leveraging these user profiles.
 There are two main insights gained.
 Firstly, as we experienced in a small-scale user study, simply being able to view aggregated information about past tagging behavior was considered useful.
 Secondly, the user profile can be used to guide the userâ€™s navigation, that is, to provide the user with personalized access to information resources.

 See: The Add-A-Tag algorithm: Learning adaptive user profiles from tagging data for more, including a demo.

 Social resource sharing systems like YouTube and del.icio.us have acquired a large number of users within the last few years.
 They provide rich resources for data analysis, information retrieval, and knowledge discovery applications.
-A first step towards this end is to gain better insights into content and structure of these systems.
-In this paper, we will analyse the main network characteristics of two of the systems.
-We consider their underlying data structures – so called folksonomies – as tri-partite hypergraphs, and adapt classical network measures like characteristic path length and clustering coefficient to them.
+The first step towards this end is to gain better insights into the content and structure of these systems.
+In this paper, we will analyze the main network characteristics of two of the systems.
+We consider their underlying data structures “so-called folksonomies” as tri-partite hypergraphs, and adapt classical network measures like characteristic path length and clustering coefficient to them.